 GPS and How It Works

-The GPS, or Global Positioning System, is a radio-navigation tool that works out exactly to locate where something is.
-It is part of the Global Navigation Satellite Systems (GNSS) or a group of satellites responsible for transmitting signals from space to GNSS receivers.
+The Global Positioning System, also known as GPS, is a radio navigation device that pinpoints accurate locations.
+It is part of the Global Navigation Satellite System (GNSS), a network of satellites that transmits signals from space to GNSS receivers.

 The coded information transmitted from the satellites is interpreted by receivers and correctly identifies locations on earth by measuring their distance from the satellites.
-GPS is the only system today that can deliver detailed positioning, direction-finding, and time synchronization around the world.
+Today, only GPS is capable of providing accurate location, navigation, and time synchronization on a global scale.

 <<Did you know that a smartwatch can be a tracking tool?
 We found and reviewed 8 models perfect for teachers!